-- Select the Change current security settings radio button from the Current drive security mode is FW field.
-When LKMS is enabled, LSA will show the current drive security mode as FW instead of LKM. - 3.
-Either you can use the existing security key identifier assigned by the controller, or you can specify a new security key identifier. - If you change the security key, you need to change the security key identifier.
-Otherwise, you cannot differentiate between the security keys. - 4.
-Either select the Use the existing security key option or select the Enter a new drive security key to specify a new security key and confirm once again. - 5.
+2. Select the Change current security settings radio button from the Current drive security mode is FW field.
+When LKMS is enabled, LSA will show the current drive security mode as FW instead of LKM.

+when LKINS is enabled, LSA will show the current drive security mode as FW instead of LKIN.

+3. Either you can use the existing security key identifier assigned by the controller, or you can specify a new security key identifier.

+If you change the security key, you need to change the security key identifier.
+Otherwise, you cannot differentiate between the security keys.

+- 4. Either select the Use the existing security key option or select the Enter a new drive security key to specify a new security key and confirm once again. - 5.
 Either click Suggest Security Key to have the system create a security key, or you can enter a new security key in the Security Key text field. - 6.
 (Optional) Select the Show Key check box.